 I have always had a complex relationship with body.
 I am a very happy and confident person, but also one that suffers with anxiety.
 I’m not going to get into it properly (that’s another post for another time!), but this all culminated in me becoming anorexic 4 years ago when I was 19, at the end of my 1st year at uni.

 They say 1/3 of sufferers live with the illness forever, 1/3 get completely better, and shockingly, for 1/3, the illness claims their life.
 I’m so lucky to be in the middle category, and honestly every day I feel so thankful and proud of myself for that.
 It took time, a cocktail of doctors and therapists who I had to see weekly (the NHS and Exeter Uni are amazing); an ocean of tears (mostly from myself and my poor mum), and a threat from uni for me to get better, but eventually, because of SO much support from my friends and mostly my mum, it happened.
 I had to start reintroducing foods (plus up the quantities), and start by eating a really small amount extra each day, beginning with half a Ryvita.
 Unbelievably, at the time this was so hard for me.
 The key thing was removing scales from my life.
-I went from weighing myself every morning, to never ever weighing myself at all, I and to thus day I have no idea how much I weigh.
+I went from weighing myself every morning, to never ever weighing myself at all, and to this day I have no idea how much I weigh.
 My mum always said that its about how you feel rather than look, and you can tell a lot by how your clothes fit and this is a mantra that I truly live by.

 Another big part of it was also that I had to stop exercising so much.
 I used to gym daily, sometimes for hours (and would get into a hysterical crying state if I couldn’t go), to the extent that the uni revoked my membership.
 This was the scariest thing at the time, but such a blessing in retrospect, and I can honestly say that I have never stepped foot into a gym since.
 Instead of gyming, I started running outside which I MUCH prefer.
 I used to run back to a place where I had made myself sick once (there was a touch of bulimia thrown in there too for good measure) to remind myself that I NEVER want to go back to that place emotionally.
 Running gradually got a lot more lighthearted and fun since then (lol) and going out with one of our dogs became one of my favourite things ever to do… partly because going with him gave me the excuse to walk whenever I wanted to!